Handling Duplicate Data

 message_ids.
 This means Segment can de-duplicate any data that appears within a 24 hour rolling window.
-An important point remember is that Segment de-duplicates on the event’s message_id, not on the contents of an event payload.
+An important point to remember is that Segment de-duplicates on the event’s message_id, not on the contents of an event payload.
 So if you aren’t generating

-Since the api layer is de-duping during this window, duplicate events that are further than 24 hours apart from one another must be de-duped in the Warehouse.
-Segment also dedupes messages going into a Warehouse based on the message_id, which is the
+Since the API layer is de-duplicating during this window, duplicate events that are further than 24 hours apart from one another must be de-duplicated in the Warehouse.
+Segment also de-duplicates messages going into a Warehouse based on the message_id, which is the